SlinkierApple13/BukkitPlugin.Railchess/README.md

 ### Movement
 On a player's turn, the player gets a random number $n$ (from $1$ to some pre-specified value, e.g., $12$).
 Then, the player takes at most two trains, and get off at the $n$-th station.
 The player claims that station subsequently.
+Before the move, the player is allowed to move to another station through a thoroughfare (if there is any).

 The player's path should not involve duplicate segments ($A\to B\to A$ or $A\to B\to C\to\cdots\to A\to B$);
 neither should it involve stations claimed by other players previously.